incgnto/Psychoterapist-Test/SETUP.md

 ### **Text Chat:**
 1. Go to `http://localhost:3000`
-2. Try asking: "What plastic surgery procedures are available in Lithuania?"
+2. Try: "How have you been feeling lately — emotionally or mentally?"
-3. The Surgery Abroad Assistant will respond with information about medical tourism
+3. PJ will respond with CBT-oriented support

 ### **Voice Mode (Conversational Speech-to-Speech):**
 1. Click the "🎤 Voice Mode" button